gtvj/gtvj.github.io/_posts/2018-01-07-testing-angular-a-brief-overview.md

   * If you've got a week or so (of evenings and weekend days) read Angular Test Driven Development (Second Edition) by Md.
 Ziaul Haq
   * If you've got a couple of days then get familiar with the [Angular testing documentation](https://angular.io/guide/testing) (you should do this anyway)
-  * If you've got a day read Gerard Sans' Google Developer Experts [Angular Testing Guide](https://medium.com/google-developer-experts/angular-2-testing-guide-a485b6cb1ef0) &#8211; and be sure to look at the examples
+  * If you've got a day read Gerard Sans' Google Developer Experts [Angular Testing Guide](https://medium.com/google-developer-experts/angular-2-testing-guide-a485b6cb1ef0) to and be sure to look at the examples
   * If you've got only an hour then review Gerard Sans' [slide deck](http://slides.com/gerardsans/ng-stockholm-testing-recipes) from ngStockholm